 4.1 The Council shall appoint a University Secretary who shall be Secretary to the Council and shall be responsible to Council for the proper conduct of the University’s affairs.

 5.1.
 The Council shall appoint an Auditor or Auditors.
 Every such Auditor shall be a member of a recognised supervisory body (as defined in Part II of the Companies Act 1989) or other relevant Enactment who is eligible for the appointment under the rules of that body.
 No person shall be appointed Auditor who is or any one of whose partners is a member of the Council or Staff of the University.

 5.2.
 The Auditor or Auditors shall hold office for such period and shall receive such remuneration as may be determined by the Council.

-5.4 If the office of Auditor or Auditors shall become vacant by his/her or their death or resignation or any other cause before the expiration of his/her or their period of office the Council shall forthwith appoint an Auditor or Auditors in his/her or their place for the remainder of such period.
+5.4 If the office of Auditor or Auditors shall become vacant by their death or resignation or any other cause before the expiration of their period of office the Council shall forthwith appoint an Auditor or Auditors in their place for the remainder of such period.